-Kenneth L. Davis, MD, Chief Executive Officer of the Mount Sinai Health System, is widely recognized as a visionary leader who has guided the institution on a strong and dramatic growth trajectory.
-Dr. Davis has also placed Mount Sinai at the forefront of building a population-health and value-based model of care, focused on wellness, health equity, and preventive care.
+Kenneth L. Davis, MD, Executive Vice Chairman of the Mount Sinai Health System Boards of Trustees, is widely recognized as a visionary leader who guided the institution on a strong and dramatic growth trajectory.
+Dr. Davis also placed Mount Sinai at the forefront of building a population-health and value-based model of care, focused on wellness, health equity, and preventive care.

-Dr. Davis became President and CEO of Mount Sinai in 2003, when he and Peter W. May, then Chairman of the Boards of Trustees, launched what has been characterized as one of the largest financial turnarounds in academic medicine.
+Dr. Davis served as Chief Executive Officer of Mount Sinai Health System and its predecessor from 2003 to 2023.
+He was named President and CEO of Mount Sinai in 2003, when he and Peter W. May, then Chairman of the Boards of Trustees, launched what has been characterized as one of the largest financial turnarounds in academic medicine.
 Mount Sinai grew in both scope and ambition, entering a new era of innovation in collaborative research, education, and clinical care.

-In 2013, the Mount Sinai Health System was formed by the combination of The Mount Sinai Medical Center and Continuum Health Partners, becoming one of the largest nonprofit systems in the country with $8 billion in revenue, 42,000 employees, eight hospitals, and more than 410 ambulatory practices throughout the five boroughs of New York City, Westchester, Long Island, and Florida.
+In 2013, the Mount Sinai Health System was formed by the combination of The Mount Sinai Medical Center and Continuum Health Partners, becoming one of the largest nonprofit systems in the country with $8 billion in revenue, 42,000 employees, eight hospitals, the Icahn School of Medicine at Mount Sinai, the Mount Sinai Phillips School of Nursing, and more than 410 ambulatory practices throughout the five boroughs of New York City, Westchester, Long Island, and Florida.

 Building on these achievements, Dr. Davis led a philanthropic campaign that reached its goal of $1.6 billion, including a nearly $200 million gift from Carl C. Icahn, a longtime supporter and Trustee for whom the school was renamed in 2012.